 I’d made a note to cancel the family subscription after I first noticed her songs resurfacing in the library months ago.

-Surely she couldn’t replace that glorious time we’d prevailed over our once-yearly cocktail of drugs and a cold all-nighter on the beach as The XX smouldered over the busted car speakers.
-Or the subversive thrill of finding and gifting the most terrible cover versions of our friends’ favourite songs.
-Sharing a weekly poll of the 7 Best Breakup Numbers had been our act of punk courage, although I think there was an equal relief when I deleted that archive after we split up.
+Surely she couldn’t replace the time The XX had drawn down the heat of the stars for us through that frozen all-nighter on the beach.
+That trip had also been her introduction to Tricky and there’s no way either of us would ever share what we did thrashing around in the back seat following his filthy metallic lead.
+We may not have had a theme song, but we had relished the subversive thrill of finding and gifting the most terrible cover versions of our friends’ favourites.
+Dedicating a weekly poll of the Best F@*king Breakup Numbers to her parents had been our act of punk courage, although I think there was an equal relief when I deleted that archive after we split up.

-Still, I’d like to see “My Life is a Soundtrack” keep up with the cinematic quality of our eclectic, hi-fidelity, utterly spontaneous theatrical run.
+I’d like to see the editors of “My Life is a Soundtrack” cut anywhere close to the drama of our theatrical run.

-Pretty soon, I was sampling and then replaying some of the new material.
-I figured if I used THEIR songs, we were squaring up somehow.
-And when she played back something I’d left there, bumping it to the top of the Favourites list, our geometry was briefly whole again.
+But when she played back something I’d left there, bumping it to the top of the Favourites list, our geometry became briefly whole again.